So there’s this new thing on twitter where it shows you tweets similar to a particular one you are viewing.

 So I started clicking.

-But somehow I forgot just how terrible life is for some of them.
+Somehow I forgot just how terrible life is for some people.

 Until recently when I started following Humans of New York.